 Who isn’t aware of President Trump’s views on immigration?
 From building a wall along the Mexican border to travel bans for certain countries, the Trump administration’s immigration policies have been in the headlines constantly.
 You only need to log in to any social media platform and you will likely come across some abuse or brutality committed by ICE agents.

 The refugee crisis dominated the headlines throughout 2019.
-UN figures indicate that nearly 70.8 million people have been forced to flee from home of which nearly 30 million have ended up in refugee camps all over the world.
-Refugees face many social challenges such as in accessing education, healthcare and economic opportunities.
-The current administration’s policies in dealing with refugees has led to much criticism.
+UN figures indicate that nearly 70.8 million people have been forced to flee from home, of which nearly 30 million have ended up in refugee camps all over the world.
+Refugees face many social challenges such as in accessing education, healthcare, and economic opportunities.
+The current administration’s policies in dealing with refugees have led to much criticism.

 5 – Body Autonomy

 It may come as a surprise to many across the world, but body autonomy is an ongoing issue in the United States.
-While the State should have some say in issues such as drug tests, child safety, euthanasia etc., what an individual chooses to do with their body should be well within their rights.
-Abortion is one of the most divisive issues in this regard.
+While the US has its say in issues such as drug tests, child safety, euthanasia, etc., a part of society believes what an individual chooses to do with their body, may it be abortion, should be well within their rights.
+Whereas people from the other part of the debate are of the opinion that such acts are not an individual’s decision as it impacts another life, albeit unborn.
+Regardless of which side of the debate a person is on, abortion is one of the most divisive issues in USA in 2021.
 While it is legal throughout the USA, there are laws in many states that restrict access to abortion.
 It is a divisive issue that has even led to protests and rioting from both sides of the debate.

 6 – Racial Injustice